EffectOrientedProgramming/EOPCode/README.md

 ### Update Coursier

-Once Coursier is installed, it can be updated with:
+After Coursier is installed, it can be updated with:

 ```
 > cs update cs